Munna-Khandakar/migration/README.md

-# Migration Portal - Human Migration Website
+# My Journey - Human Migration Website

 A modern, minimal migration portal website built with Next.js, Tailwind CSS, and shadcn/ui.
 This portal allows users to apply for meetings with the company by submitting their contact information and skills.